hehepig166/blueprint-agent/README.md

 # Blueprint Agent

-A Python agent for generating structured LaTeX blueprints of mathematical proofs using Google's Gemini AI.
+A Python agent for generating structured LaTeX blueprints of mathematical proofs.
+Supports multiple AI providers and is easily extensible.

 ## Installation